MetPX/sr3-examples/hpc-mirroring/README.rst

 * sarra/mirror_copy - the jobs that copy data from source to destination.
 * shovel/mirror_tally - count up the amount of data transferred from source to destination.

-run a typical job in a user directory that is linked into the source tree:
+We will call this session the management shell.
+In another shell (call it shim shell), run a typical job in a user directory that is linked into the source tree:

 ```
  iedir=`pwd`